Forms in the Primary Hierarchy

 Trusting is the L7 manifestation of Willingness that emerges as a way to handle any new and unknown relationship or situation in a positive way.
 Willingness is not an issue where you have come to trust a person or situation through many interaction over a long period.
 The emphasis here is on a new situation where you need to activate, extend or release trust.

-It is evident that the notion of "believing in" is closer to trusting (than to belief-L2) because there is no reason for the entity (e.g. God) or person (e.g. a new relationship) or theory (e.g. psychoanalysis) to configure itself for your benefit and you have no control.
+It is evident that the notion of "believing in" is closer to trusting-L7 (than to believing-L2) because there is no reason for the entity (e.g. God) or person (e.g. a new relationship) or theory (e.g. psychoanalysis) to configure itself for your benefit and you have no control.
 Even if the best policy on entering most situations is to trust (and adjust as events evolve), the requirement to preserve, defend and extend trust can feel fraught and demands psychological effort.

-Synonyms: Faith, Believe in.
+Synonyms: Believe in.

 Importance of Time